Addiction Detox San Angelo

 It is always best to allow an alcohol use disorder treatment program to assess for alcohol withdrawal symptoms before stopping alcohol abruptly.
 The acute alcohol abstinence syndrome normally begins 6 to 24 hours after someone takes his or her last drink of alcohol.
 Alcohol detox programs will monitor an individual during the acute phase of alcohol abstinence syndrome and prescribe medications to the individual to help intervene upon alcohol withdrawal symptoms.

 When a person is in detox the medical detoxification program will be monitoring for symptoms that progress from mild to severe in a predictable fashion.
 In some cases, certain patients have been known to experience a grand mal seizure.
-Alcohol detox programs monitor for these manifestations because the acute alcohol abstinence syndrome is dangerous without medical intervention with detox medications.
+Alcohol detox programs monitor for these manifestations because acute alcohol abstinence syndrome is dangerous without medical intervention with detox medications.

 Removing Alcohol or Drugs During Detox Services